awneshsingh/PC428-Tropical-Meteorology/README.md

 [http://docs.continuum.io/anaconda/pkgs.html](http://docs.continuum.io/anaconda/pkgs.html)

-The Anaconda python distribution (**NOTE**: select the version shipping with Python 3.6) must be downloaded for your platform (either 32-bit or 64-bit operating system) from:
+The Anaconda python distribution (**NOTE**: select the version shipping with Python 3.6) should be downloaded for your platform (either 32-bit or 64-bit operating system) from:

 [http://continuum.io/downloads](http://continuum.io/downloads)

-Once you have installed Anaconda, you can update to the latest compatible versions of all the pre-installed packages by running:
+Execute the downloaded program and follow the instructions to install Anaconda.
+Once installed, you can update to the latest compatible versions of all the pre-installed packages by running the Anaconda Prompt as an Administrator [Start>Anaconda3(64-bit) then right click on Anaconda prompt to Run as Administrator].
+Type the following at the terminal to update to the latest version of all pre-installed packages:

 ```
 $ conda update conda
 ```

-Then
+Then tyoe the following:

 ```
 $ conda update anaconda
 ```

-In a terminal.

-You also might want to install [pip](https://github.com/pypa/pip) to install packages from the [Python Package Index](http://pypi.python.org/pypi).
+You also might want to install [pip](https://github.com/pypa/pip) to install packages from the [Python Package Index](http://pypi.python.org/pypi) by typing:

 ```
 $ conda install pip